 Upper Elementary School

 As students move into 4th and 5th grade, their exposure to challenging vocabulary increases exponentially.
 These are often high priority words that describe characters, scenes, moods- words that cannot be passed over!
-Word Voyage provides a suite of tools for teachers to guide their students into this new world of words, while also continuing with spelling, syllables, grammar, and writing mechanics.
+Word Voyage guides students into this new world of words, while also continuing with spelling, syllables, grammar, and writing mechanics.

 Comprehensive Vocabulary & Grammar for Grades 4 & 5